 What if my child wakes up in the middle of the night, or is afraid of the dark?

 Counselors live in cabins with campers, and are always there for the campers.
 Counselors rotate evening duties to always ensure presence 24 hours a day.
 We also have illumination on each main building (including the exterior of the bath houses) creating a suffused light throughout the trees when dark.

 Don’t worry.
 Things can come up.
 This is why our families are required to purchase tuition insurance.
 Tuition to Camp is a huge investment, and we want to ensure when enroll your kids you do so with the peace of mind that you have options if unforeseen circumstances arise.
 Our current cancellation policy offers a full refund for withdrawal until January 15th minus a $600 cancellation fee, but with the addition of the Program Protector you are covered until the day before your camper is set to arrive at Adirondack Camp.
-This will be required for all campers in 2022.
+This is required for all campers.
 For more information please visit our Dates & Rates page.

 We recruit educators with parenting experience, recent and older former campers, and young adults from around the world, to work together with a core group of professionals who return every summer to assure the preservation of ADK spirit, traditions, and level of excellence.

 Every member of the ADK staff undergoes a rigorous selection process.
 We look for a deep love and empathy for children of all ages, a Pied Piper like capacity for getting kids excited about the opportunities around them, a strong sense of responsibility, and common sense — all essential in the care and supervision of children.

 Our staff ranges from 18 to 65 years old.
 It’s a wonderful combination of wisdom and enthusiasm!